 EPA RPP Certification

-According to the EPA’s rule on Lead Renovation, Repair and Painting (RRP), firms performing projects that disturb lead-based paint in homes, childcare facilities, and pre-schools built before 1978 must be certified by the EPA (or an EPA-authorized state).
+According to EPA rules on Lead Renovation, Repair and Painting (RRP), firms performing projects that disturb lead-based paint in homes, childcare facilities, and pre-schools built before 1978 must be certified by the EPA (or an EPA-authorized state).
 They also must use certified renovators who are trained by EPA-approved training providers and follow lead-safe work practices.

 With that in mind, CHC Training offers courses specifically designed to satisfy these RRP certification requirements.